-Potential effects of the geothermal resource's exploration and development in the Mount Spurr region can be both positive and negative.
+Potential effects of the geothermal resource's exploration and development at Mount Spurr can be both positive and negative.
 Potential positive effects may be development of renewable energy sources for Alaska industries and residents.
 Many of the negative impacts can be prevented, reduced through mitigation measures.
 However, mitigation measures cannot prevent or reduce all negative impacts from activities in an area with an active volcano.
 DO&G mitigation measures are in Chapter Nine.